Framework

 }

-To allow a module to be embedded in an external application, declare the module’s path in your config file using the dynamicPaths option.
-For example, to embed a single component named chart.js:
+To export a module, declare the module’s path in your config file using the dynamicPaths option.
+For example, to export the module named chart.js:

 export default {